bentomhall/nih-system/homebrewery/world/player-options.md

 You can further refine the trigger so the spell activates only under certain circumstances or according to physical characteristics (such as height or weight), creature kind (for example, the ward could be set to affect aberrations or drow), or alignment.
 You can also set conditions for creatures that don't trigger the glyph, such as those who say a certain password.
 The glyph has no special senses and passive perception 10, but can detect creature types and counts as a divination effect for things like mind blank and nondetection.

 When you inscribe the glyph, choose explosive runes or a spell glyph.

-**Explosive Runes..** When triggered, the glyph erupts with magical energy in a 20-foot-radius sphere centered on the glyph.
+**Explosive Runes.** When triggered, the glyph erupts with magical energy in a 20-foot-radius sphere centered on the glyph.
 The sphere spreads around corners.
 Each creature in the area must make a DC 15 Dexterity saving throw.
 A creature takes 5d8 acid, cold, fire, lightning, or thunder damage on a failed saving throw (your choice when you create the glyph), or half as much damage on a successful one.

-**Spell Glyph..** You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.
+**Spell Glyph.** You can store a prepared spell of 3rd level or lower in the glyph by casting it as part of creating the glyph.
 The spell must target a single creature or an area must either deal damage or conjure a creature hostile to the one who triggers it.
 The spell being stored has no immediate effect when cast in this way.
 When the glyph is triggered, the stored spell is cast.
 If the spell has a target, it targets the creature that triggered the glyph.
 If the spell affects an area, the area is centered on that creature.
 If the spell summons hostile creatures or creates harmful objects or traps, they appear as close as possible to the intruder and attack it.
 If the spell requires concentration, it lasts until the end of its full duration.

 #### Telepathic Bond
 *Uncommon, 10 minutes, Group (2-8).
 Duration 1 hour.*